awemorris/PlayfieldEngine/README.md

 ## About the Author

 Awe (/aːwe/, "ah-weh") is a seasoned programmer living in a remote, small house, surrounded by fields.
-They live in a small village, working from home for a Japanese game console company as a systems engineer.
-On holidays, they visit a nearby city to teach programming to children.

 They love writing code — it feels simple and clear.
 Understanding people's feelings takes time, but tools can be kind.

-This software is Awe's small universe.
-Thank you for visiting.
-And thank you for receiving their seasoned craftsmanship.

-Please use this dream-fueled engine with confidence.
-It was made for you, even before we met.